 What is the hardest part about managing a remote workforce?

-Balancing socialising in a virtual workspace with not working in a silo.
+Balancing socializing in a virtual workspace with not working in a silo.
 When working remotely, it’s so easy to either block out everything and become isolated, or get so caught up in the various conversations taking place that it becomes a challenge to focus.
-This is especially true because online conversations are archived and readily available, unlike, say, missing the morning banter around the coffeemaker.
+This is especially true because online conversations are archived and readily available, unlike, say, missing the morning banter around the coffee maker.

 When you cease seeing a person all day, every day, you have to develop new ways to determine if they are present and working hard.
 You also need to learn how to connect, engage and build rapport when there isn’t a real water cooler to create chance encounters.
 These things are tough.

 The toughest part about managing a remote workforce is making sure everyone feels connected to the team and culture of Appirio.
 We work very hard to have local team events, virtual events, and constant video meetings; however, it can still be difficult to ensure everyone feels connected.
 Since you don’t see your team members in the office on a regular basis you may not always know what is going on in their day to day so it is crucial to find ways to stay in touch regularly.

 The lack of body language and in-person cues can be tricky.
 But that being said, it can also be a double-edged sword.
 Having a “bad day” in person is very different from that same bad day over team chat and a video call.
 The most important thing to keep in mind as a manager is that we’re consistently checking in with, and taking the pulse of, how the team is feeling over any given week.